-COBC is honoured to present Illumination by Coast Salish visual artist Margaret August, originally from the Shíshálh Nation.
-This powerful Coast Salish visual art in the form of an owl represents many teachings from ancestors and the Shíshálh Nation, while also telling a story about the decolonization of the COBC complaints system.
+The College of Opticians of British Columbia (COBC) is honoured to present Illumination by Coast Salish visual artist Margaret August, originally from the shíshálh Nation.
+This meaningful Coast Salish visual art in the form of an owl represents many teachings from ancestors and the shíshálh Nation.
+These teachings are presented in tandem with a powerful story about making room for decolonization in the COBC complaints system.

 Owls know to present themselves when needed, as Owl Medicine.
-Their presence marks a death or significant change and, in this way, represents the death of colonialism in COBC’s complaints system, as well as important changes that will make regulatory services safer for everyone.
-Owl Medicine is healing and conducive to justice, as the owl appears or creates sounds to remind people that they must do important self-reflection work to find healing, peace, and justice at times of great conflict.
-Owls are also symbols of wisdom and knowledge; they represent great learning and continuous education.
-Opticians in what is now commonly referred to as “British Columbia” are responsible for advancing their learning journeys in acquiring essential knowledge related to Indigenous cultural safety, cultural humility, and anti-racism.
-Further, they must have the wisdom to apply this important knowledge in the delivery and regulation of opticianry services.
+They arrive to mark a death or significant change and, in this way, represent the death of colonialism in the complaints system, as well as important changes that make regulation services safer for everyone.
+Owl Medicine is healing and conducive to justice, as owls appear or create sounds to remind people that they must do the important self-reflection work to find healing, peace, and justice at times of great conflict.

-The owl’s wingspan is wide and strong, representing the scope of COBC and the role of its complaints system in protecting the public and enhancing safety for everyone across these lands, including Indigenous peoples.
-Its wings are spread, mid-flight, to represent COBC’s ongoing journey in this crucial decolonization work.
+The owl’s wingspan is wide and strong, representing the scope of COBC and our complaints system to protect the public, including Indigenous peoples and communities.
+The wings are spread, mid-flight, to represent COBC’s journey in this crucial decolonization work.